Cosmic microwave background: Wilkinson Microwave Anisotropy Probe

-Planck Surveyor
+Planck

-A third space mission, the ESA (European Space Agency) Planck Surveyor, was launched in May 2009 and performed an even more detailed investigation until it was shut down in October 2013.
+A third space mission, the ESA (European Space Agency) Planck, was launched in May 2009 and performed an even more detailed investigation until it was shut down in October 2013.
 Planck employed both HEMT radiometers and bolometer technology and measured the CMB at a smaller scale than WMAP.
 Its detectors were trialled in the Antarctic Viper telescope as ACBAR (Arcminute Cosmology Bolometer Array Receiver) experiment—which has produced the most precise measurements at small angular scales to date—and in the Archeops balloon telescope.

-On 21 March 2013, the European-led research team behind the Planck cosmology probe released the mission's all-sky map (565x318 jpeg, 3600x1800 jpeg) of the cosmic microwave background.
+On 21 March 2013, the European-led research team behind the Planck cosmology probe released the mission's all-sky map of the cosmic microwave background.
 The map suggests the universe is slightly older than researchers expected.
 According to the map, subtle fluctuations in temperature were imprinted on the deep sky when the cosmos was about 370000 years old.
 The imprint reflects ripples that arose as early, in the existence of the universe, as the first nonillionth (10^{−30}) of a second.
 Apparently, these ripples gave rise to the present vast cosmic web of galaxy clusters and dark matter.
 Based on the 2013 data, the universe contains 4.9% ordinary matter, 26.8% dark matter and 68.3% dark energy.
 On 5 February 2015, new data was released by the Planck mission, according to which the age of the universe is 13.799±0.021 billion years old and the Hubble constant was measured to be 67.74±0.46 (km/s)/Mpc.